Linux bash shell provides a lot of information into running applications.

 .bashrc file which will read before a shell start for the current user.

 Make PATH Variable Persistent and Available For All Users

-In previous example the PATH variable will be available for only current user.
-If we need to make it available for all other system users we should change the system wide file
+In the previous example, the PATH variable will be available for only the current user.
+If we need to make it available for all other system users we should change the system-wide file

-/etc/profile with text editor.
+/etc/profile with a text editor.
 In order to change